HG Wells in Sandgate

 The house rented in Granville Road – ‘Beach House’ (in green) which overlooks the channel.
 Wells was a keen cyclist.
 He moved there on 29 September 1899.

-There was a rowing regatta in the sea today.
 This is more or less the view from Well’s house on the sea front.
+On the day I visited a rowing regatta was taking place.

 Sandgate High Street still has many good buildings.
 These would all have been familiar to Wells.
 The shop might the very same that Mr Polly worked in.

-This is the centre of the gated development.
-A former boarding school which is now luxury apartments.
-The developers are Quinn Estates who state, ‘Delivering major community gains is in our DNA’.
+The centre of the gated community, or gated development, is this former boarding school.
+It is now luxury flats and was developed by Quinn Estates who state, ‘Delivering major community gains is in our DNA’.

-Not only was a little of the life of HG Wells discovered, but something distinctly Wellsian was discovered too.
+It was a good day out.
+And not only was a little of HG Wells discovered, but something distinctly Wellsian was discovered too.

 The Leas in Folkestone in the early 1900s.
 To reach Spade House, continue walking west and you will find a footpath that takes you down to Sandgate and the world of HG Wells.